AntsInMyEy3sJohnson/hazeltest/README.md

       thresholdMs: 30000
 ```

-Thus configured, the map and queue cleaners both will destroy maps and queues in the target Hazelcast cluster if they carry an ``ht_`` prefix _unless_ the data structure in question has been cleaned in the past 30 seconds (having this "clean-again threshold" is important when working with batches of Hazeltest instances -- the first will clean the target data structures and then engage its load-creating actors, and if the follow-up instances clean again, they'll inadvertently destroy the data structures already in use in scope of a load test), dividing the total number of target data structures by 10 to calculate how many Goroutines to spawn for the cleaning.
+Thus configured, the map and queue cleaners both will destroy maps and queues in the target Hazelcast cluster if they carry an ``ht_`` prefix _unless_ the data structure in question has been cleaned in the past 30 seconds (having this "clean-again threshold" is important when working with batches of Hazeltest instances, since they will rarely be spawned at precisely the same time, but usually with some delta -- even if the latter is just a couple of milliseconds, the instances that come to live after the first one will inadvertently clean the target data structures the first has already cleaned, and is now working with).
+Besides, there is a divisor for dividing the total number of target data structures by 10 to calculate how many Goroutines to spawn for the cleaning, which is neat for speeding up the cleaning process when the target Hazelcast cluster contains many (thousands of) data structures.

 (For a more in-depth explanation of these properties and how they work, please refer to the aforementioned [blog post](https://nicokrieg.com/dev-update-the-cleaners.html) or the good ol' [``defaultConfig.yaml`` file](./client/defaultConfig.yaml).)